Creating standard operating procedures for QM

 2. Interchangeability of standard operating procedures

 Development service providers, in particular, are often forced to develop according to their customers' specifications.
 This is easier for them if they use the customer's SOPs rather than their own.
-Not having their SOPS in their QM manual means that the QM manual is not affected by this.
+Not having their SOPs in their QM manual means that the QM manual is not affected by this.

 3. Quicker approval

 But separating the QM manual and SOPs is not always the best solution.
-Small companies with only one or only a few products are sometimes better served by an integrated document set.
+Small companies with only one or a few products are sometimes better served by an integrated document set.

 Contact us now